-Course Length: 1 year Credits: 1 Weighted Prerequisite: Honors Chemistry Fees: AP Exam
+Prerequisite: Honors Chemistry Fees: AP Exam / Tuition if taken for Dual Enrollment

 BIOLOGY SC201A/SC202B

 This is a requirement for graduation.
 This course includes the following major areas of study: cell structure and function, genetics, classification, microbiology, plants, animals, evolution, human systems, and ecology.
 This is a lab course and may include dissection.